eobermuhlner/big-math/docs/releases/next_release_note.md

 It calculates the gamma function in the complex domain and is equivalent to `BigDecimalMath.gamma(BigDecimal x, MathContext mathContext)`.

+## Added `toBigDecimal(String)`

+The `BigDecimal(String)` constructor as provided by Java gets increasingly slower if you pass longer strings to it.
+The implementation in Java 11 and before is O(n^2).

+If you want to convert very long strings (10000 characters or longer) then this slow constructor may become an issue.

+`BigDecimalMath.toBigDecimal(String)` is a drop in replacement with the same functionality (converting a string representation into a `BigDecimal`) but it is using a faster recursive implementation.

 # Examples

 Note: The example code is available on github, but not part of the big-math library.